The 157-mile Genesee River originates just south of the PA border, passing over Letchworth State Park’s waterfalls and the Mount Morris Dam.

 I encourage you to learn more about the river’s geologic and human history.
 Here are a few facts that may entice you!

-- Native American tribes built strong communities along the river.
-Explore the history of Maplewood Park, Geneseo and Letchworth.
+The Hodinöhsö:ni’ built strong communities along the river.
+Research the history of Avon, Geneseo, Mount Morris and Letchworth.

-- The Genesee was the main reason pioneers settled and developed the marshy, mosquito-infested area that we call home.
+The Genesee and her waterfalls were the main reasons pioneers settled and developed the marshy, mosquito-infested area that we call home.

 Where are your favorite spots along the Genesee River?

 Share your thoughts with us in the comments.
 Your insight and experience is invaluable!